(UPDATED 3/8/2020) Description and review of Kasbah Lounge, serving contemporary Middle Eastern cuisine and drinks in Midtown Sacramento.

 Our server, Eryka, was attentive and took very good care of us.
 She thoughtfully checked in with us prior to the end of Happy Hour to ask if we wanted to order any additional drinks or menu items, and promptly brought us our check once we signaled we were done ordering.

-If you have never patronized the Kasbah Lounge, or if it has been years since you were last there, you may want to check it out if you enjoy Middle Eastern food and drink.
+To sum up, if you have never patronized the Kasbah Lounge, or if it has been years since you were last there, you may want to check it out if you enjoy Middle Eastern food and drink.

 (3/8/2020) Kasbah is now open for lunch Tuesday – Friday from 11:30 a.m. to 2:30 p.m.
 Lunch Special: $15 Three-Course Lunch.